Baby steps into the investment universe - Analytical; Part 2 of 3

 · There are two interpretations of “Business analysis”.
 In my context, I refer to understanding the business for investment purposes.
 The other interpretation is in software system development where you are determining the business needs in terms of the processes.
 Skip all the articles relating to this latter definition.

-· I have read several “Dummies” books over the years and found them to be a good way to start to learn about a new topic
+· I have read several “Dummies” books over the years and found them to be a good way to start learning about a new topic.

 2